spatialos/online-services/docs/deployment-pool/usage.md

 ```

 ## Setup steps
-You need an uploaded assembly to start the Deployment Pool.
+To start a deployment, a previously uploaded assembly is required.
+This can be completed using the `spatial` command line tool from your SpatialOS Project files.

 ### Uploading an Assembly
 You need to upload your assembly to SpatialOS ahead of time so that the pool can access it when it starts deployments.